gosub-com/Zurfur/README.md

 Like Rust, an explicit `clone` is required to copy any type that requires dynamic allocation.
-If the type contains only `int`, `str`, and `Array`, it will implicitly clone itself.
-If the type contains `List`, `Map`, or `Buffer`, it must be explicitly cloned.
+If the type contains only `int`, `str`, and `Array`, it will implicitly copy itself.
+If the type contains `List`, `Map`, or any other dynamically allocated mutable data, it must be explicitly cloned.
 Some types, such as `FileStream` can't be cloned at all.

 `clone` clones the entire object, but does a shallow copy of pointers.
 For instance, `List<MyType>>` is cloned fully provided that `MyType`